 While dragons have some features in common with dinosaurs—large size, elongated reptilian bodies—there are two reasons that dinosaurs are unlikely to be the source of dragon myths.

-First, mammals and dinosaurs did not co-exist.
-Dinosaurs were extinct before mammals came into existence so early mammals and dinosaurs never crossed paths.
+First, primates and dinosaurs did not co-exist.
+Dinosaurs were extinct before primates came into existence so early primates and dinosaurs never crossed paths.

 Second, the dragon myths are much older than the discovery of dinosaur fossils.
 Early humans would not have encountered dinosaur fossils which are buried deep in the earth's strata.
-Further, even if they had come upon dinosaur bones, since a fossil is seldom intact and since it is only bones without any clue to its outer appearance, they would not have been able to see a dragon as it is depicted in myth.
+Further, even if they had come upon dinosaur bones, since a fossil is seldom intact and since it is only bones without any clue to the outer appearance of the animal, they would not have been able to see a dragon as it is depicted in myth.

 The Komodo Dragon, a large lizard, is still extant, but it is not the source of dragon myths.
 It is found in only one place in the world (a few Indonesian Islands) and dragons are worldwide.
 It lacks many of he features of the dragon.
 And most importantly, it was named after the dragon, a preexisting concept, and thus could not be the source of the myth.

 Most depictions of dragons have horns, beards, a mouth full of sharp teeth, foul-smelling breath, and a loud roar They often breathe fire.
 These features most likely come from the big cats.
 Imagine our monkey-like ancestor face to face with a big cat that is ready to pounce upon him.
 The terrified prey would see the cat’s ears erect (looking like horns), it’s ruff and whiskers (looking like a beard), and a mouthful of enormous teeth.
 The prey would smell the foul breath that is typical of carnivores and would feel it’s hot breath—breath that might have felt as hot as fire to the terrified prey.